 A Tactile Notion

 Kim occasionally considers weaving as text/storytelling/communication/knowledge storing... and I believe you can convince yourself that anything is a book.
 There is a sweet spot in our creative venn diagram and this project fits perfectly within it.
 We talk all about it in the conversational blog post "A Weaver and a Printmaker Walk into a Bar".

-The first iteration of this project [Volume No. 1] contains a weaving sample titled "poppies" in red cotton and light brown linen.
+The first iteration of this project (Volume No. 1) contains a weaving sample titled "poppies" in red cotton and light brown linen.
 The linocut print included is a meditation on reading and codification outside of conventional language.
 It is called "reader - weaver".
 To be honest, I wanted to call it "reader/weaver" but I didn't have the diagonal slash in the lead typeface I was using!
 The text below the linocut is from Kim's notes on the subject:

 A weaving is a story.